-Being able to skip the office visits and complete your treatment from home is convenient no matter which company you choose.
-Certain companies, like both Candid and Byte, go the extra mile to ensure an even more convenient customer experience.
-Candid is more streamlined than Invisalign and other treatments that incorporate in-person care, but it’s hard to contend with Byte’s fast treatment time and nighttime-only option, but Candid’s simpler startup process is a huge plus too.
+Being able to complete part or all of your treatment from home is convenient no matter which company you choose, but Candid and Byte go the extra mile to ensure an even more convenient customer experience.
+Candid is more streamlined than Invisalign and other treatments that incorporate in-person care, but it’s hard to contend with Byte’s efficiency and nighttime-only option.

-- Offers a nighttime-only option that requires aligner use for only 10 hours per day.
+- Offers a nighttime-only option that requires aligner use for only ten hours per day.

-The idea is that you wear each set of aligners for 10 hours per day instead of the usual 22, and switch to the next set after two weeks instead of one.
-Of course, this extends Byte’s overall timeline from 3 to 4-6 months (on average) but it’s nice to have a flexible option if you don’t think an all-day schedule will work for you.
+On the Byte At-Night plan, you’ll wear each set of aligners for ten hours per day instead of the usual 22, and switch to the next set after two weeks instead of one.
+Of course, this extends Byte’s overall timeline to around 5–6 months on average, but it’s nice to have a flexible option if you don’t think an all-day schedule will work for you.

 Clear aligners are, by nature, highly discreet, much less visible than traditional braces.
 Any company you choose will provide a great-looking option without a metal bracket in sight.
 That said, each home aligner brand has their own ideas of what looks best, and each customer has their own aesthetic preferences.

 There are two schools of thought concerning aligner material.
-The first is that translucent, shiny aligners are less visible and the second is that frosted-appearing aligners look more natural.
+The first is that translucent, smooth aligners are less visible and the second is that frosted-appearing aligners look more natural.

 We tend to agree with the second.
-Your teeth are naturally porous, which gives them a matte surface, so a textured aligner more closely matches your natural tooth appearance.
+Your teeth are porous, which gives them a matte surface, so textured aligners like Candid’s more closely match your natural tooth appearance.
 Smooth, clear aligners can be reflective and look artificially shiny.
-For this reason, we think that Candid’s frosted aligners look better than Byte’s smooth ones.

-But again, “better looking” is a fairly subjective term, and some customers actually prefer smooth, shiny aligners for the way that they can make a smile “gleam.”
-Consider your own priorities and aesthetic preferences as you make your decision.
+But again, appearance is a pretty subjective category, and some customers actually prefer smooth, shiny aligners like Byte’s for how they can make a smile “gleam.”
+Consider your priorities and aesthetic preferences as you make your decision.

 And, of course, if you’d rather not wear your aligners at all to work, school, or other daytime activities, Byte’s nighttime-only treatment can be a great option.

-We noted in the “Effectiveness” section that aligners cut straight across the top are more powerful than ones trimmed to match your gumline (or “scalloped”).
+We noted in the “Effectiveness” section that aligners cut straight across the top are more powerful than ones trimmed to match your gum line (or “scalloped”).
 However, straight-cut aligners are also slightly more visible, since they overlap your gums.
-Candid and Byte both use a straight cut for their aligners, so they’re just a little more noticeable than their scalloped counterparts.
+Candid and Byte both use a straight cut for their aligners, so they’re just a little more noticeable than their scalloped competitors.

 Both companies make aligners that are resistant to staining, but we would not recommend drinking colored beverages while wearing them.

-You never want to imagine something going wrong with your treatment, but if it does, you’ll likely appreciate having a responsive, caring customer service team at your back.
-Both Candid and Byte are dedicated to cultivating a quality customer experience from start to finish.
+You never want to imagine something going wrong with your treatment, but if it does, you’ll likely appreciate having a responsive, caring support team at your back.
+Both Candid and Byte are dedicated to cultivating a quality patient experience from start to finish.

 Responsiveness & Helpfulness

 Having a local dentist’s office in the mix throughout your Candid treatment will give you a resource that knows you and your teeth personally.
 Plus, Candid’s remote team has prioritized patient experience and appears to be very responsive on all channels, and they emphasize transparency about their treatment procedures.
-We’ve encountered very few complaints revolving around their customer support.
+We’ve encountered very few complaints about their support.

-But even with courteous, helpful representatives, Candid doesn’t go quite as far as Byte.
-Aside from the typical customer support avenues and hours, Byte assigns each customer with a personal advisor who checks in throughout the treatment journey and answers any questions that arise.
-This level of personalized support is unmatched in the industry.
-On top of that, Byte’s online reviewers rave about the responsiveness and thoughtfulness of their customer support team.
+Aside from the typical customer support avenues and hours, Byte assigns each customer a personal advisor who checks in throughout the journey and answers any questions that arise, something very few other providers do.
+They’ve received some complaints about long wait times and unresponsive customer support, but most of their customer feedback is still positive.

-Likewise, Byte doesn’t offer refunds after you’ve begun treatment, but their dentists will work with you to readjust your teeth if necessary.
-And once you’ve got the smile you’re after, they insure it for life.
-That’s right, their Byte for Life Guarantee means that the company will craft new aligners to realign your teeth if they shift at any point down the road, even years after you’ve completed treatment.
+Byte doesn’t offer refunds after you’ve begun treatment, but their dentists and orthodontists will work with you to readjust your teeth if necessary.
+And once you’ve got the smile you’re after, they help you keep it forever.
+Their Byte for Life guarantee means that the company will craft new aligners to realign your teeth if they shift at any point down the road, even years after you’ve completed treatment.
 To maintain your eligibility, however, you need to purchase their retainers every six months and wear them as directed.

 What Are Customers Saying?

-When we review a company like Byte or Candid, we start out by digging through online user reviews to understand the common issues customers face, and how the company handles them.
-Here’s how these two services stack up.
+When we review a company like Byte or Candid, we start by digging through online user reviews to understand the common issues customers face, and how the company handles them.
+Here’s how these two options stack up.

 Generally, Byte users express positivity and satisfaction with their Byte experience.
-They often say they chose Byte because they appreciated the convenience of a three-month treatment plan, and liked that the HyperByte device would eliminate much of the pain associated with orthodontic treatment.
+They often say they chose Byte because they appreciated the treatment’s efficiency, and liked that the HyperByte device could eliminate some of the discomfort associated with wearing clear aligners.

 Candid has numerous honest and straightforward online reviewers who don’t appear to be sponsored by the company.
-The general sentiment from these reviews is that customers feel satisfied and valued.
-Often, these customers chose Candid because they appreciated having an orthodontist’s oversight and the convenience of Candid Studio teeth scanning.
+The general sentiment from these reviews is that patients feel satisfied and valued.

-Most customers had very few issues with their clear aligners and expressed excitement about starting and continuing their treatment.
-In cases where something went wrong, Candid took care of it efficiently and inspired customer satisfaction in the outcome.
+Most had very few issues with their clear aligners and expressed excitement about starting and continuing their treatment.
+In cases where something went wrong, Candid took care of it efficiently and inspired patient satisfaction in the outcome.

 Choose Byte if You Are: